bpmnServer/bpmn-server/docs/customization.md

-# Workflow as a Service
+# Integration into your Application
 In this document, we discuss how to integrate your application with bpmn-server.

 **bpmn-server** package is a NodeJs package requires an application as a front-end and to customize the workflow logic